JetBrains/Qodana/topics/flexinspect.md

 <img src="flexinspect-run-qodana-locally.gif" width="881" alt="Running Qodana locally with a new inspection" border-effect="line"/>

-To run your custom inspection in a CI pipeline, you can visit the [](ci.md) section and find the instructions for your CI/CD solution.
-Because your inspection is already contained in the `inspections` directory of your project, it is already available for inspecting your code.
+To run your custom inspection in a CI pipeline, you can visit the [](ci.md) section and find the instructions for your specific CI/CD solution.
+Because your inspection is already contained in the `inspections` directory of your project, it's already available for inspecting your code.

 You can use the inspection name from the `id` field of the [inspection file](#Create+an+inspection+file)